Afar Revolutionary Democratic Unity Front: After joining UEDF

 In July 2003, ARDUF became a member of the newly formed UEDF coalition, in opposition to the ruling EPRDF party.
 Soon after, on 20 September 2003, it issued a warning against foreigners entering the northern area of Afar Region for the purpose of demarcating the eastern part of the Ethiopian-Eritrean border, as it would be against the party's policy of Afar unity, who live on both sides of the eastern border:

 Our twin enemies, Shabia (Isayas Afewerki's) and Weyane (Meles Zenawi's), have been, under the auspices of the United Nations, carrying out illegal acts of brigandage against our people.
 Let the whole world know that ARDUF is reiterating its firm stand as it did in 1990, 1991, 1993 and 2000 that it is not only opposed to the illegal act of dividing our Afar people and demarcating our soil under the guise of "border demarcation" between Ethiopia and Eritrea, but also ready to render any demarcation exercise ineffective.

 Views

-The political party aims to unite all Afar people under one flag.
-Although in the past the mechanism was not clear, whether this entailed the reunion of Eritrea and Ethiopia (as well as Afar lands in Djibouti) or a separate Afar state, the party claimed in 1998 to seek to unite Afars under an autonomous region of Ethiopia, similar to the present-day Afar Region in Ethiopia in existence since 1996 (but with the addition of lands in Eritrea and Djibouti).
+ARDUF states that it aims to unite all Afar people under one flag.
+Possible interpretations included the reunion of Eritrea and Ethiopia (as well as Afar lands in Djibouti) or a separate Afar state.
+In 1998, ARDUF stated that it sought to unite Afars under an autonomous region of Ethiopia, similar to the Afar Region in Ethiopia in existence since 1996 and in the 2000s, but with the addition of areas in Eritrea and Djibouti.
 Consequently, ARDUF does not recognize Eritrea as a sovereign state.

-The group reportedly supports the Fano insurgency in the Amhara Region.